What is a Caregiver?

-As a Caregiver, you'll be the person responsible for providing assistance when Embrace detects a tonic-clonic seizure.
+As a Caregiver, you'll be the person responsible for providing assistance when Embrace detects an unusual pattern associated with tonic-clonic seizures.
 We highly encourage you to set up an emergency action plan with the user so you can efficiently assist them.
 If you choose not to accept this responsibility, please reach out to them asking to be removed from the Alert App.

 What are your responsibilities?